101 Cooking For Two

 2. Prepare the topping

-In a bowl, combine flour, sugar, cinnamon, and salt.
-Cut in cold butter until the mixture is crumbly.
+In a bowl, whisk together flour, sugar, cinnamon, and salt.
+Cut in cold butter until the mixture forms coarse crumbs.

 Mixing topping for apple crisp.